 Dr. Bingham joined Intermountain Pet Hospital's veterinary team in 2001.
 He became part-owner in 2008 and then became sole owner in June 2017.
 His path to Intermountain began on his father's dairy farm in Gooding, ID, where he developed a love of working with animals.
 He wrestled in college (Ricks College and Boise State University) and received All-American Honors.
 He then received his Doctorate in Veterinary Medicine from Washington State University in 2000.
 His areas of interest include diagnostic endoscopy, laparoscopy, ultrasound, dentistry, and reproduction.

 Dr. Bingham firmly believes that the bond between pets and people fosters healthy and happy living for both parties.
 He finds great satisfaction in enriching the lives of pets and pet owners by providing exceptional medical and surgical services to all his patients.
-His home life includes his wonderful family--his wife, his five children, two dogs named Junior and Keena and two cats named Bitty and Midnight.
+His home life includes his wonderful family--his wife, his five children, his dog Keena and two cats named Bitty and Midnight.
 Whether he's at home or work, he stays busy: His favorite hobbies are cruising around on his motorcycle with his five brothers, running and playing on his mini-farm with his pigs, sheep, goats, calves, and chickens.

 Dr. Sauer has been at Intermountain since 2000.
 Originally from the Phoenix, AZ area, she moved to Meridian in 1995.
 She earned her B.S. from the University of Arizona in 1984 and her D.V.M. from Washington State University in 1988.
 She is certified in veterinary medical acupuncture from the CuraCore Integrative Medicine Education Center in Colorado, and is a candidate for certification in western herbal medicine through College of Integrative Veterinary Therapies.